-Turner Schools has just turned three.
+Turner Schools has just turned four.
 The difficult early years of starting out, setting up systems from scratch and appointing leaders are now behind us.
 The initial vision to bring about sea change in the educational provision in Folkestone has now been well established.
 Standards have risen over the last three years across our academies and currently only one of the academies is not officially graded as ‘good’ but has rapidly improved over the last 18 months.
-We have worked with leaders, trustees, members and governors to reset our priorities for the next three years.
+We have worked with leaders, trustees, members and governors to reset our priorities for the next two years following the pandemic.
 These are set out below and include our vision of where we want to be in 2023 and the roadmap of how we will get there.
 We have also set out the values we expect of all of our staff to demonstrate to help us achieve our goals.

 Seamus Murphy CEO September 2023.

 Better outcomes for more children in challenging communities in the South East.